Evergreen embeds for your next project

 We count URLs hits once per hour, not individual requests

 Free "Developer" tier gives 1000 hits/mo for dev purposes

 What is a "hit" and how is it counted?

 Your traffic does not affect our meters directly.
-Smart iFrames are part of the APIs and will register hits the regular way as if you were making API requests - once per hour only.
-You might have 100'000 page views a day, but each URL will still register a maximum of 24 hits a day.
+However, our iFrames helpers are part of the APIs as they maintain your media in the background. iFrames register hits the regular way - once per hour.
+You might have 100'000 page views a day, but each iFrame will only register a maximum of 24 hits a day.

 What happens if I go over limit?

-Every plan has a price per each 1000 extra hits.
-If you go over what is included with your plan, we will just charge for the overages.
-If you're on the free "Developer" tier and are over 1000 hits/month, you''ll get a notification and a grace period of 24 hours to upgrade.
+Every plan has a price per each 1000 of extra hits.
+If you go over what is included with your plan, we will simply charge for the overages.
+If you're on "Developer" tier and are over 1000 hits/month, you'll get a notification and 24 hours grace period to upgrade before API is disabled.

 Is there a rate limit?

 Assume a soft rate limit of 50 requests per second.
-Iframely doesn't enforce it by default, but our support team may reach you out to explore if your account is consistently over limit.
+Iframely doesn't enforce it by default, but our support team may reach out to you to explore if your account is consistently over limit.
 There might be a problem on your side, or you need a custom CDN set up.

 What happens to embeds when I cancel?